neckhair/rails-on-docker/README.md

   * [ ] Replace MySQL with Postgres

 **Environment:**
-I am running this on a Mac using [docker-machine](https://docs.docker.com/machine/).
+I am running this on a Mac using [Docker for Mac](https://docs.docker.com/docker-for-mac/).

-Docker-Machine exposes all its ports on its IP address.
-This address is usually 192.168.59.103.
-It tells you its IP when you run `docker-machine env dev`.
-To make reaching the vm more comfortable and to use the virtual host feature I made an entry in my `/etc/hosts`:

-    192.168.99.100   beer.docker

-All services within the docker-machine VM are now reachable via beer.docker:<port> from my OS X command line.

 ## Quick Start

-First install docker-machine and the Docker command line tools.
+First install Docker for Mac (Docker.app) and start it.
 How this is done is very well documented all over the internet.
-Then start that whole stuff:
+Then start prepare and start the app:

-    docker-machine start dev
-    eval "$(docker-machine env dev)"
-    docker-compose run web bundle exec rake db:setup docker-compose up
+    docker-compose up -d db # needs some time to initialize, so we start it first docker-compose run web bundle exec rake db:setup docker-compose up